 My goal is always to simplify the impenetrable language and offer synthesis -- and doing this with visuals and music in my videos allows me to set the mood in a way that prompts the viewer to not just read or watch the message, but actually feel the message.

 The videos I created for our course were designed with this same end in mind.
-Everything I made was fashioned together and delivered by the deadline each week and subsequently available for my wider audience of world-wide students, email subscribers, and blog readers.
+Everything I made was fashioned together and delivered by the deadline each week and subsequently available for my wider audience of world-wide students, email subscribers, and blog readers in my Book Oblivion community.

 In the process of creating these videos, we were given a single word - a creative heuristic - that was to be our muse as we made our videos.
 For Open Sky, our creative heuristic was Vertigo.